-Summary: Are you new to cross-country skiing?
-Can’t decide whether to classic, skate or learn both styles?
+Summary: Are you new to cross-country skiing and can’t decide whether to learn classic, skate or both?

-The first thing to determine is whether you have access to trails that are groomed for skate and classic skiing.
-Not all Nordic areas have both.
+First thing to determine is whether you have access to trails that are groomed for both skate and classic.
+Not all nordic areas have skate trails.

 Once you’ve got that figured out, the next most important question is, “Which looks like the most fun to you?”

-There are pros and cons to getting started with each technique, but by far the most important factor to consider is “What do you most want to do?”
-It’s really that simple.
+There are pros and cons to getting started with each technique, but in our opinion the most important factor is “What appeals to you the most?”

-Classic skiing is easier to enjoy when you lack skill and efficiency, but that doesn’t mean it’s the best point of entry for everyone.
+We agree that classic skiing is easier to enjoy when you lack skill and efficiency, but that doesn’t necessarily mean it’s the best point of entry for you.